-With the expansion of our microwave and RF product lines in recent years, primarily related to the acquisitions of Micronetics, Inc., KOR Electronics, and LNX Corporation, the mix of products that we manufacture in-house has increased.
-If we are unable to develop a co-manufacturing relationship with a contract manufacturer to scale production capacity for our microwave and RF products, our ability to reduce production costs and improve product quality may be limited.
+With the expansion of our microelectronics and RF and microwave product lines in recent years, primarily related to the acquisition of the Carve-Out Business from Microsemi and our acquisitions of Micronetics, Inc., KOR Electronics, and LNX Corporation, the mix and volume of products that we manufacture in-house has increased.
 With the building of our Advanced Microelectronics Center in Hudson, New Hampshire during fiscal 2014, we are becoming more vertically integrated in our microwave and RF product lines.
 This vertical integration could lead to higher capital intensity, labor utilization rate volatility which could affect our profitability, and higher fixed costs.
-Also, the changes to business processes and IT systems required to combine two locations into a single site like our new Advanced Microelectronics Center may interrupt our operations for a period of time resulting in higher costs, lower revenues and missed opportunities for design wins.
+Also, the changes to business processes and IT systems required to combine two locations into a single site like our Advanced Microelectronics Center may interrupt our operations for a period of time resulting in higher costs, lower revenues and missed opportunities for design wins.
+In addition, Benchmark Electronics, Inc. notified us in 2016 that they would no longer contract manufacture certain of our digital processing products at their Huntsville, Alabama facility due to internal integration planning at Benchmark.
+As a result, we are currently exploring alternatives to replace the impacted products, including internally manufacturing the product line.